Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/segmentation.md

 ## Successful segmentation is subject to parameters

 If you followed the above tutorial, then you may be tempted to celebrate, since it seems that we have resolved our first main objective of identifying WBCs.
 Indeed, if we segment all of the images in the dataset via the same process, then we typically obtain a nice result, as indicated in the figure below for the sample monocyte and lymphocyte images presented in the [introduction](home).
 Even though these images have been binarized, the large irregular shape of the monocyte nucleus and the small round shape of the lymphocyte nucleus are still visible.

+{% include gallery id="gallery2" caption="Image segmentation of the monocyte (left) and lymphocyte (right) corresponding to IDs 15 and 20 in the provided dataset." %}

 <table>
 <tr>